top of page

 The Great Hazard at Philly Cricket Club (Jon Cavalier/@linksgems)

 Another exciting find in the investigative process was an alternate tee and bunker configuration on the second hole.
 As it sits now, it's about a 160 yard shot to a bunkerless green, surrounded by mounding that kicks off any less than perfect shot.
-However, aeriels from the 1950s and 60s, as well as an irrigation map found in the maintenance shed, revealed an alternate tee playing a shade over 100 yards.
+However, aerials from the 1950s and 60s, as well as an irrigation map found in the maintenance shed, revealed an alternate tee playing a shade over 100 yards.

 The tee box is still there, under deep fescue and overgrow limbs, but it's there nonetheless.
 You can see the lines very clearly in the 1968 aerial photo below, as well as a few from the hidden tee box in 2020.